opendacs/opendacs.github.io/content/projects/acbox/acbox_assembly.md

 <br>
 <img align="middle" width="400px" alt="Board" src="img/acbox3_jumper.jpg">
 <br>

+Remove the resistor R1 from the board and replace the capacitor C3 with a short (0 Ohm SMD resistor).

 Finally, reapply thermal paste to the chip and reinstall the heatsink.

-### 2. Solder the Arduino Shield
+### Solder the Arduino Shield
+To set up communication between the Arduino Due and the AD9854 boards we use a shield, which can be ordered from:
 **OSHParK** [board link](https://oshpark.com/shared_projects/UQsKJloo)

-Now solder headers, screw terminals, Jack Receptacle, resistors, capacitors, the voltage regulator, the flip flop, the xtal to the DCBOX Arduino shield (see below).
+The shield needs to be populated.
+Solder:
+- headers (2.54 mm spacing, single and double row)
+- screw terminals (TE Connectivity 282834-2)
+- jack receptacle (Cinch Connectivity 131-3701-261)
+- voltage regulator (LT1587CT)
+- oscillator crystal (Abracon ASTX-H11-20.000MHZ-T, 20MHz)
+- flip-flop (TI SN74HC174)
+- resistors (330 Ohm, 0 Ohm)
+- capacitors (Tantalum 10 uF, 100pF  ceramic)

 You can ensure a good fit to the Arduino if you solder the headers with the shield in place, just make sure not to overheat the Arduino (be quick and minimize soldering iron heat).

 <p float="center">
 	<img width="400px" alt="Unpopulated Shield" src="img/shield_empty.jpg">
 	<img width="400px" alt="Populated Shield" src="img/shield_final.png">
 </p>
+### Prepare the USB isolator:
+- Remove jumper JP3
+- Set input jumper to SEL/USB
+- Set jumper JP2 to 2-3
+- Set jumper JP5 to "Full SPD"

+### Put everything together:
+- Using spacers mount the AD9854 boards
+- Mount the ADUM4160 USB isolator
+- Mount the Arduino board with the acbox shield
+- Connect the shield headers to the AD9854 boards with jumper cables
+- Connect the BNC feedthroughs to AD9854 outputs
+- Connect the USB cables
+- Connect the Power terminals between the AD9854 and Arduino shield

 ### Assembled ACBox
 <img width="600px" alt="chip zoomin" src="img/acbox_assembled.png">